mesosphere/dcos-docs-site/pages/version-policy/index.md

 <ol>
 <li>Ready for testing, evaluation, application development and production usage by the customer.</li>
-<li>Feature may be continued to be enhanced and bugs or defects resolved.</li>
+<li>Features may be continued to be enhanced and defects resolved until EOL.</li>
 <li>API modifications will be under version control (V1, V2, etc).</li>
 <li>For customers of DC/OS Enterprise, feedback and support should go through the methods outlined in the <a href="https://mesosphere.com/mesosphere-support-terms/">Mesosphere Support Terms</a>.</li>
 <li>For customers of DC/OS Open, feedback should go through <a href="https://dcos.io/community/">Community channels</a>.</li>